stephankeel/notes/README.md

 </table>

 <h2>WebSocket Integration</h2>
-There is a very trivial implementation of WebSocket provided.
+There is a very trivial not yet mature implementation of WebSocket provided.
 It works like follows:
 If a PUT, POST or DELETE has been completed by the client, then he will call
 <pre>webSocketClient.triggerBroadcast()</pre>
 which sends a unique identifier to the WebSocket server which in turn broadcasts the